 Are you only reading the Word of God?
 If so, you may be missing out on rich experiences; particularly, if reading isn’t your preferred learning style.
 Below are seven different techniques to broaden and deepen your experience of the Bible.

-1) Listen to it – Download and audio version of the bible to your phone or computer and listen while you are on the go.
+1) Listen to the Bible – Download and audio version of the bible to your phone or computer and listen while you are on the go.
 Back in the day when I was in college I had a walkman and a cassette version of the Bible.
-I listened as I walked to class and commuter.
-I learned an amazing amount of scripture doing that.
-You can also pic up a CD version of the bible and listen in your car or home.
+I listened as I walked to class and commuted.
+I learned an amazing amount of scripture doing so.

-3) Study it — You can study on your own or in a group.
-I highly recommend if possible that you join a Sunday school class or other small group bible study to help you learn.
-Other people will raise many questions and offer insights that you will never have on your own.
-If you are not in a class, consider picking up bible study guide at your local Christian bookstore.
-There are many well written studies available that can be done on your own.
+2) Study the Bible — You can study on your own or in a group.
+I highly recommend you join a Sunday school class or other small group bible study to help you learn.
+Other people will raise many questions and offer insights that you haven’t considered.
+If you are not in a class, consider picking up a bible study guide at your local Christian bookstore or find one online.

-4) Meditate on it — Psalm 119:15-16 says, “I will meditate on Your precepts And regard Your ways.
+3) Meditate on the Bible — Psalm 119:15-16 says, “I will meditate on Your precepts And regard Your ways.
 I shall delight in Your statutes; I shall not forget Your word.”
 Many other scriptures also encourage us to meditate on God’s Word.
 But what is meditating on the Word.”
 The word we translate as meditate, is a verb meaning to ruminate, or to chew something repeatedly.
 Therefore, meditating can be as simple repeatedly reading a passage an reflecting upon it mentally at length.

-6) Journal it — The S.O.A.P.
+5) Journal on the Bible — The S.O.A.P.
 Bible journaling method is one great way to begin journaling.
-For step-by-step instructions on this easy-to-follow technique download the Bible Bundle below.
+For step-by-step instructions on this easy-to-follow technique check out my podcast episode on the topic or download the Bible Bundle below.